thebaysix/elmstash/README.md

 ✅ **Flexibility**:
 - Same observed data can be used with different evaluators
-- Observer data is reusable across different evaluation strategies
+- Observe data is reusable across different evaluation strategies
 - Evaluators can be swapped without changing observation logic

 ### Future Extensions